AdobeDocs/workfront.en/help/administration-and-setup/add-users/configure-and-grant-access/configure-access.md

 description: These articles explain how you, as an Adobe Workfront administrator, can grant users access to view or edit objects by assigning them an access level.
 ---

-# Configure access to `Adobe Workfront`
+# Configure access to Adobe Workfront

-These articles explain how you, as an `Adobe Workfront administrator`, can grant users access to view or edit objects by assigning them an access level.
+These articles explain how you, as an Adobe Workfront administrator, can grant users access to view or edit objects by assigning them an access level.

 * [Create or modify custom access levels](../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md)
 * [Grant a user full administrative access](../../../administration-and-setup/add-users/configure-and-grant-access/grant-a-user-full-administrative-access.md)